Simulated trading

 What the simulation is for

-The purpose is repeated practice of judgment and process discipline.
-It is not a broker account and does not execute real market orders.
+Use it to practice when to act, when to wait, and how to follow your own rules.
+It is not a broker account and does not send real orders.

 Entry and exit practice